Remember that saying “pics or it didn’t happen”?

-That's why you have to set some important social goals from the very beginning, and then select the social media marketing metrics that correlate to those social objectives.
+That’s why it’s essential to set some important social goals from the very beginning, establish a direction, and then select the social media marketing metrics that correlate to those social objectives.

 Avoid ambiguity.
-Set the right expectations and decide what is your social campaign’s purpose.
+Set the right expectations and decide what is your social media strategy.

 No matter if you want to raise your brand awareness, increase your sales, attract more viewers, or boost your engagement, set your social objective from the beginning.

-You must do your research to see what's better suited for your needs, what type of information will help you optimize your efforts and social media campaigns, and what tools will help you measure social media easier.
+You must do your research to see what's better suited for your needs, what type of information will help you optimize your efforts, and what tools will help you measure social media easier.

-Of course, you can start small, with the social platform's native analytics, but you must remember that the more you find out about your social media performance and how you can improve it, the more successful your business will be.
+Of course, you can start small, with the social platform's native analytics, but you must remember that the more you find out about your social media performance and how you can improve it, the more you’ll benefit from your social media measurement process.

 And this will all be reflected in the public sentiment towards your brand, as well as in your ROI.
 So choosing the right social measurement tool is essential for an effective social media measurement strategy.

 Engagement, reach, fans, or followers evolution and growth in numbers are the top metrics that social media professionals are measuring.

 So, having quick access to these social media marketing KPIs across all social media platforms is a great time-saver.

-Of course, you can get the social media data directly from the native analytics without digging too deep, or you can turn to a social media measurement tool like Socialinsider, for a more detailed understanding of your social media results.
+Of course, you can get the social media data directly from the native analytics without digging too deep, or you can turn to a professional social media analytics tool like Socialinsider, for a more detailed understanding of your social media results.

 Is your brand gaining or losing followers across a particular or on all social media platforms?

 In learning how to do social media measurement, you should consider having an analytical approach, taking a look at how people are responding to your actions, when you’re receiving the most followers/fans, and when you’ve lost the most.